Here’s my 5 steps to your first website…

 4) Not sure what your site should look like?
 Do a search and look at all the sites you can to decide which ones appeal to you and fit your business.

-5) You will need content – words, pictures, audio and video – to engage your audience and build a Google search engine profile.
+5) You will need content – words, pictures, audio and video – to engage your audience and build a search engine profile.

 Other things to consider

-- Logo / web masthead design for the top of your web pages
+- Logo / web masthead design

 - Content: You’ll need SEO articles written and pictures to tell people about your business and its services/products